chummelt/Email-Automation-with-Python/README.md

 import pathlib
 ```

 When using Outlook attachment, we have to use the absolute path.
 In this case, we are attaching a PDF calles 'Ethikvotum'.
+Later on, we attach this PDF to our massage with ```message.Attachments.Add(ethik_absolute)```.
+For structural reasons, this is included in the main part of the code.

 ```ruby
 ethik_path = pathlib.Path('Ethikvotum.pdf')
 ethik_absolute = str(ethik_path.absolute())